jblomo/oddjob/README.md

 in [outputdir]/17/part-00000 will be written "realkey"	{"some values": "other JSON"}
 in [outputdir]/22/part-00000 will be written "other realkey"	{"other values": "more JSON"}

+### oddjob.ManifestTextInputFormat - Manifest files are inputs with a list of paths to use as the real input.
+Paths may be directories, globs, or files and will be expanded appropriately.
+Unlike most InputFormats, this class will silently ignore missing and unmatched paths in the manifest file.

 ## Hadoop Versions
 This version is compatible with Hadoop 0.20.
 The git tag 'hadoop-0.18' contains